mydaytrip/partner-api/source/includes/trip-api.md

 ## Update endpoint

 This endpoint is used to update minor details of an existing booking.
 If you want to change departure time or add/remove stops you need to cancel the booking and create it again as it can affect the price.
+The response of the endpoint are the details of the updated booking, in same format as the [/details](#details-endpoint) endpoint.

 > To update passenger details and customer note of a booked trip, use the following call: